Skip to the main content.

 One of the key benefits of a limited company structure is limited liability, which means that shareholders are only legally liable for the amount of their initial investment and can only lose the money they invested in the company.

-Why incorporate in the UK?
+Why incorporate your company in the UK?

 The UK is one of the greatest hubs in the world for startups because of the country's strong entrepreneurial culture and the availability and quality of venture capital funding.